47th–50th Streets–Rockefeller Center station: 1970s to present

 As part of the construction of 1211, 1221, and 1251 Avenue of the Americas in the early 1970s, passageways were constructed from the basements of each building to the Rockefeller Center station.
 The new passageways had been completed by 1974.
 The NYCTA installed turnstiles and stairways to accommodate the additional passenger traffic, and Rockefeller Center Inc. paid for the improvements.
 An entrance with glazed-brick walls was added at 48th Street.
 In addition, Rockefeller Center Inc. built a passageway between 47th and 49th Streets, running parallel to the station's mezzanine.
+The station was also served by the JFK Express from 1978 to 1990 when it was discontinued.

 The Metropolitan Transportation Authority (MTA) announced in 1990 that it would spend $730 million to renovate 74 subway stations, including the Rockefeller Center station.
 In 1994, amid a funding shortfall, the administration of mayor Rudy Giuliani proposed delaying the station's renovation.
-Later that year, the MTA announced it had indefinitely postponed plans for renovating the Rockefeller Center station.
+That October, the MTA announced it had indefinitely postponed plans for renovating the Rockefeller Center station.
+The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
+This was part of a pilot program that was tested at seven other stations.
 By the mid-2000s, the New York City Transit Riders Council had ranked the Rockefeller Center station as among the system's dirtiest subway stations.
 The group described the station as having leaky ceilings, litter, dirty walls and floors, and water on the floor.
 The MTA again proposed renovating the station as part of its 2005–2009 capital program, but it postponed these plans in 2005 due to a lack of funding.
+Elevators between the mezzanine and either platform were installed in 2008–2009.